 - Information on the lead research institution and the research institutions of associated research partners - Existing project participants (not financed by FWF project funds) (usually the principal investigator and academic project staff at the research institutions) - Available infrastructure - Information on the funding requested - Explanation of why the personnel requested is needed (type(s) of requested position(s), job descriptions, extent of employment, and duration of involvement in the project) - Concise justifications for non-personnel costs (equipment, materials, travel expenses, and other costs); If funding for equipment is requested, applicants must explain why this does not constitute part of the basic equipment of the given research environment - see section 2.3.2).

-Annex 3: CVs and description of previous research achievements
+Annex 3: CV and description of previous research achievements

-The academic CVs and research achievements (for the principal investigator as well as a maximum of 3 other key project participants) should be described on no more than three pages per person, as specified below.
+The academic CV and research achievements of the principal investigator should be described on no more than three pages per person, as specified below.

 Required contents for academic CVs